Bobby Joe Ebola and the Children MacNuggits: Geekfest and S.P.A.M. Records

-Shows were booked (and announced) via a voicemail connected to (510) BAD-SMUT on a first-come, first served basis, without regard to music genre or notoriety, or any official headlining bands.
-Thus, Geekfest became known for featuring an unpredictable variety of entertainment, and the undisclosed schedules meant that attendees had no idea when any particular act would play.
+Shows were booked and announced via a voicemail at (510) BAD-SMUT on a first-come, first-served basis, regardless of genre, notoriety, or headliners.
+This gave Geekfest its reputation for unpredictable entertainment, with undisclosed schedules keeping attendees unaware of when any act would perform.
 As Geekfest became a semi-regular event with a culture all its own, its effects were felt on both Bobby Joe Ebola and on S.P.A.M.
 Records.
 The band, as the events coordinators, promoters, and hosts, networked and collaborated with touring bands and other show organizers, and nearly all S.P.A.M. releases were from veterans of Geekfest.

 In August 1998, the first Geekfest campout was held at Lake Lodoga, near central California's East Park Reservoir.
 Sometime later that year the S.P.A.M. collective met the Pyrate Punx, another group of show promoters, artists and musicians, who were primarily based out of the San Francisco Mission District's thriving punk scene.
 Recognizing shared values, if not always aesthetic ones, the two groups co-organized the second Geekfest campout, billed as Pyrates vs Geeks.
-In subsequent years it became known as Libertatia, an event which is still organized annually by the Pyrate Punx community.
+In subsequent years, it became known as Libertatia, an event that is still organized annually by the Pyrate Punx community.

-During this time, Bobby Joe Ebola was in the middle of a prolific songwriting and recording period.
-In 1997, the band released "Advice For Young Lovers" a split 7-inch record with Geekfest alumni Your Mother, and the 18-track "At One with the Dumb" CD (S.P.A.M.).
+In 1997, the band released "Advice For Young Lovers", a split 7-inch record with Geekfest alumni Your Mother, and the 18-track "At One with the Dumb" CD (S.P.A.M.).

 Both S.P.A.M.
-Records and Geekfest were initially organized out of a place known as Hermosa Street House in Pinole, CA, where several S.P.A.M. members had spent their youth.
+Records and Geekfest were initially organized out of Hermosa Street House in Pinole, CA, where several S.P.A.M. members had spent their youth.
 The local blighted suburban surroundings and low-wage service-industry employment served as fodder for many of Bobby Joe Ebola's early songs.

 At around this time, the City of Richmond took notice of Geekfest and demanded that the events be covered by liability insurance which the collective members could not afford.
-Faced with an unsympathetic local press, and increasing opportunities for shows elsewhere, the S.P.A.M. collective moved to Oakland in 1998, renting out warehouse space at the Punx With Presses warehouse.
+Faced with an unsympathetic local press, and increasing opportunities for shows elsewhere, the S.P.A.M. collective moved to Oakland in 1998, renting out warehouse space at the Punx with Presses warehouse.